Classic Motorcycle Build

 motorcycle battery box

-Oil Tank Hoses
+Oil Tank and Hoses

 herringbone braided oil hose